rbowsley/lamplighthelp/source/21-1-3_Comms_Module-_Comm_Roles.markdown

 ### Why Use {{Comm}} Roles?

 Ordinarily, if you create a mail-merge letter, a copy is created for each recipient listed.
-Their details will be substituted into the document wherever you have data placeholders.
+Specific details will be added to the document wherever you have a merge field.

 Sometimes it is useful to be able to combine data from several profiles into a single document.
-For example, you may need to write to a parent using data from both their profile and their child's.
+For example, you may need to write to a parent using contact details from their profile as well as personal details from their child's.
 Or you may be writing a letter on behalf of a client and their carer.
-In these circumstances you want a single document with the relevant names and data in the right place.
-This is when you use {{comm}} roles.  {{Comm}} roles are the way that {{Lamplight}} uses to determine which profiles information goes where.
-They are best when you need to send a similar {{comm}} and can set up a {{comm}} template containing the merge fields.
+You can use {{comm}} roles in your communication so that {{Lamplight}} knows which profile to look in for each piece of merged information.

-### Creating a {{comm}} using {{comm}}s roles
+### Creating a {{Comm}} Using {{Comm}}s Roles

+- Creating the {{comm}} and add recipients as normal but for each person in the 'recipients' table you should also select the relevant role.

+xxxxx picure here xxxxx

-When creating the {{comm}} add recipients as normal, but additionally select the relevant role for each profile in the table.
-When adding merge fields to your {{comm}} content, you specify which role each mail merge field is getting the information from.
-So instead of mail-merge fields like [first name], you would have [parent first name] and [child first name].
+- For each merge feild you add, you will need to specify which role it is getting the information from.
+For example, instead of mail merge fields '[first name]', you would have '[parent first name]' or '[child first name]'.

 ![{{Comm}} Roles in a {{Comm}}s Record](21.1.3a.png)

-Once you have selected the roles, you also need to change 'Combine to single {{comm}}?' below the table, to 'Produce a single letter, using mail-merge fields based on {{comm}} role'.
+- In the 'recipients' tab of your {{comm}} record, choose 'Produce a single letter, using mail-merge fields based on {{comm}} role' underneath the recipients' table.

-In the message content section, select the template or enter your message content as normal.
-If you do add any merge fields in the text editor, you will be prompted to select which {{comm}}s role the field is for.
+- In the message content section, select the template or enter your message content as normal.
+When you add merge fields in the text editor, you will be prompted to select which {{comm}}s role the field is for.

+xxxxx picture here xxxxx

 ### Adding, Editing and Deleting {{Comm}} Roles